Denver D. Ferguson: Career

-When in his teens, Denver acquired a printing press, and in about 1914 founded the Edmonson County Star newspaper in Brownsville.
-He was drafted in 1917, and after his discharge in 1919 moved north to Indianapolis.
-The following year he established the Ferguson Printing Company, and soon set up his premises on Indiana Avenue.
-Many of his clients organised a street lottery, the "numbers game" or "policy game", and Ferguson designed and printed tickets resembling a baseball scorecard.
-When his success in running the illegal racket started to draw unwelcome official attention to himself, he recruited his brother Sea to be the public face of the operation.
-Sea Ferguson opened a real estate brokerage in the city, and the two brothers became renowned locally for their generosity in extending loans and giving to charitable causes in the local black community.
+In his teens, Ferguson acquired a printing press, and around 1914 founded the Edmonson County Star newspaper in Brownsville.
+In 1917, during World War I, he was drafted.
+After his discharge in 1919, he moved to Indianapolis.
+The following year he established the Ferguson Printing Company, located on Indiana Avenue.
+Many of his clients ran street lotteries, the "numbers game" or "policy games"; for these small-time hustles, Ferguson designed and printed tickets resembling baseball scorecards.
+When his success in these illegal rackets drew the attention of public authorities, he recruited his brother Sea to serve as the public face of the operation.
+Sea opened a real estate brokerage in the city, and the brothers became renowned for their generosity in extending loans and donating to charitable causes in the black community.

 In 1931, Sea Ferguson opened the Cotton Club nightclub in Indianapolis, and the following year Denver Ferguson opened the Trianon Ballroom, featuring Walter Barnes as his first star attraction.
 Barnes was experienced in touring with his band around the South, and wrote a regular column in The Chicago Defender until his death in the Rhythm Club fire in Natchez, Mississippi in 1940.
 The Theatre Owners Booking Association (TOBA) had collapsed in late 1930, and the Ferguson brothers drew on Barnes and his contacts to bring top black entertainers to Indianapolis.
 In 1938, Denver Ferguson opened the Sunset Terrace ballroom in Indianapolis, featuring Tiny Bradshaw, Earl Hines, Duke Ellington and Ella Fitzgerald in its early months.
 Largely as a result of the Ferguson brothers' initiatives, commercial activity thrived on Indiana Avenue in the late 1930s.
 In 1939 a full page announcement in the Indianapolis Recorder with well wishes from businesses announced his opening of the New Sunset Terrace venue in Indianapolis.
 However, in 1940 a clampdown by the authorities under Mayor Reginald H. Sullivan led to their businesses' licenses being revoked.

 By the late 1930s, both Denver and Sea Ferguson were seen as among the wealthiest residents of Indianapolis.
 In 1941, they opened Ferguson Brothers, a booking agency, which grew rapidly and became the most powerful black-owned talent agency in the country.
 They helped various orchestras, bands, and vaudeville shows book gigs, including Jay McShann, King Kolax, Tiny Bradshaw, Roosevelt Sykes, Claude Trenier, the Bama State Collegians, Carolina Cotton Pickers, Snookum Russell, Milton Larkin, Clarence Love, Gene Pope, and the International Sweethearts of Rhythm, and organised tours around the South playing to black audiences.

 In 1944, Denver Ferguson reopened Le Jazz Hott Spot in Chicago as part of his syndicate.
 He was a mentor to Sax Kari, who worked for him and who assisted writer Preston Lauterbach in preparing his 2011 book The Chitlin' Circuit and the Road to Rock 'n' Roll, documenting the Ferguson brothers' work and influence.

+Ferguson faced financial difficulties by the 1950s, losing his Indianapolis tavern and home due to debts, a lawsuit, and a $30,000 divorce settlement paid to his third wife.
+He declared bankruptcy in 1953.